Fort Chambers / Poor Farm Site Planning

 A farm with rows of vegetables growing in a field and the historic Queen Anne style house behind.

-The 113-acre Fort Chambers/Poor Farm property is historically significant due to its ties to the Sand Creek Massacre, and it is also rich in ecological and agricultural value.
+The 113-acre Fort Chambers/Poor Farm property is historically significant due to its ties to the Sand Creek Massacre, and is also rich in ecological and agricultural value.
 Detailed information about the site’s background can be found on the Fort Chambers / Poor Farm Site Information Story Map.

-The 113-acre Fort Chambers/Poor Farm property is historically significant due to its ties to the Sand Creek Massacre, and it is also rich in ecological and agricultural value.
+The 113-acre Fort Chambers/Poor Farm property is historically significant due to its ties to the Sand Creek Massacre, and is also rich in ecological and agricultural value.
 Detailed information about the site’s background can be found on the Fort Chambers / Poor Farm Site Information Story Map.

 Share Your Fort Chambers / Poor Farm Story: